Dunedin Rotary Triathlon

 TRANSITION ONE - T1

 Both Triathletes and Duathletes will enter Transition following their first evolution.
 Athletes are timed in transition by the RFID Chip timing device worn on their ankles.
-The time from swim end and T1 begins when the athlete crosses over the timing mat.
+The time from the end of the swim and T1 begins when the athlete crosses over the timing mat.
 Athletes may run in transition as they progress to their designated bike rack.

 12 MILE BIKE

 The bike course is a 6-mile loop over the Dunedin Causeway draw bridge and into and around Honeymoon Island.
 The lap is done twice for a total of 12 miles.
-Athletes will be counted as they complete the first lap to make sure everyone does the entire course.
+Athletes will be counted as they complete the first lap to ensure everyone completes the course.
 No radios or headsets are allowed on the bike course.
 Your bike helmet must be secured and fastened before you mount your bike at the mounting line.
 No athlete may ever ride their bike inside the transition area.
 HELMETS MUST BE WORN through the entire bike course.
 Without one, you are a liability to the safety of the event.
-If you approach a no passing, dismount, or slow down area, do as you are told.
-These areas are set because we have very carefully gone over the course and taken measures to keep you all safe.
+If you approach a no-passing, dismount, or slow-down area, do as you are told.
+These areas are set because we have carefully reviewed the course and taken measures to keep you all safe.

-PASSING ON THE BIKE When on the bike course, keep to the hard right.
-If you intend to pass, make sure you have room, and then move out, and call out in a loud voice, ON YOUR LEFT.
-Make your pass then move again to the hard right of the bike path.
+PASSING ON THE BIKE: Keep to the hard right on the bike course.
+If you intend to pass, make sure you have room, move out, and call out loudly, ON YOUR LEFT.
+Make your pass, then move again to the hard right of the bike path.
 DO NOT PASS ON THE RIGHT.

 TRANSITION TWO

-T2– Entering the transition for the second time you must dismount your bike at the designated dismount line.
-Keep your helmet on and fastened until you are back at your bike rack.
-You must dock your bike in the same area designated to be in at race start.
+T2—When entering the transition for the second time, you must dismount your bike at the designated dismount line.
+Keep your helmet on and fastened until you return to your bike rack.
+You must dock your bike in the designated area before the race starts.
 Change into your running shoes and secure your race number.

 5K RUN:

-The first mile of the run course goes along the coastline on the hard asphalt of the parking lots along the west coast of the island.
-It's sunny, easy and GORGEOUS.
-The second mile of the run takes you onto a hard-packed trail near the beach and into the shady and remote trails of Osprey Trailhead.
-The final mile leads you out of Osprey and back onto the asphalt of the parking lot to the finish line.
-It's a great run and we receive great accolades from the triathletes for this portion of the course.
+The run course starts out of Transition through the Parking Lots and along the island's west coast.
+It's sunny, easy, and GORGEOUS.
+The second mile of the run takes you onto a hard-packed trail near the shady and remote trails of the Osprey Trailhead.
+The final mile leads you out of Osprey and back onto the asphalt of the roads and parking lot to the finish line.
+It's a great run, and we receive great accolades from the triathletes for this portion of the course.

-FINISHER MEDALS for every athlete that finishes the race!
+FINISHER MEDALS for every athlete who finishes the race!

 All proceeds go back to the local community through the Rotary Club of Dunedin!

-The Dunedin Rotary Triathlon which started in 2003 is one of the largest and longest-running athletic events and fundraisers in Dunedin!
+The Dunedin Rotary Triathlon started in 2003 and is one of Dunedin's largest and longest-running athletic events and fundraisers!

-All funds raised for the event benefit the local Dunedin community to serve the needy, students, scholarships, and the homeless.
-Dunedin Rotary also leverages the international power of the Rotary International, the collective leadership and expertise of our 1.2 million members helps us tackle some of the world’s biggest challenges, locally and globally.
-We are united by common values and vision for the future as we sharpen our focus with targeted specific causes that will reach communities most in need.
+All funds raised for the event benefit the local Dunedin community to serve the needy, students, provide scholarships, and the homeless.
+Dunedin Rotary also leverages the international power of Rotary International.
+The collective leadership and expertise of our 1.2 million members help us tackle some of the world’s biggest challenges, locally and globally.
+We are united by shared values and a vision for the future as we sharpen our focus with targeted, specific causes that will reach communities most in need.

 Who is Dunedin Rotary?
-The Rotary Club of Dunedin chartered in 1947 is very active in our community and committed to the motto “Service Above Self.”
+The Rotary Club of Dunedin, chartered in 1947, is active in our community and committed to the motto “Service Above Self.”
 Men and women who live or work in the local area come together to volunteer their efforts to help improve literacy, health, hunger, and scholarship in our neighborhoods and around the world.
-Each year the club raises funds to support these efforts and this year we are asking for you to join us.
+Each year, the club raises funds to support these efforts, and this year, we ask you to join us.

 The Dunedin Rotary Triathlon at Honeymoon Island is our Club’s primary fundraiser.
-The event attracts more than 700 athletes of all ages for a fun-spirited race through one of Florida’s most scenic state parks.
-We are asking for your help to make our annual Dunedin Rotary Triathlon another success.
+Over 400 athletes of all ages participate in a fun-spirited race through one of Florida’s most scenic state parks.
+We ask your help to make our annual Dunedin Rotary Triathlon another success.

 Who Benefits from the Triathlon?

-Your community benefits through the actions of The Rotary Club of Dunedin who is dedicated to serving the community and the world, as evidenced by our projects in India, Croatia, and Haiti.
+Your community benefits from the actions of the Rotary Club of Dunedin, which is dedicated to serving the community and the world, as evidenced by our projects in India, Croatia, and Haiti.

 Some of the local organizations Rotary Supports are as follows: